 Other reported ghosts include Dean, who is known to haunt the room he was brutally murdered in, or that of the second floor where disembodied voices warn people to ‘get out’ of a room where a double suicide occurred.
 That same floor is haunted by a stabbing victim who tugs on the pants of people walking by, as if using his last bit of strength to seek help.
 Doors are commonly left open by a dead nurse named Elizabeth who is thought to still be doing her rounds.

 If that still doesn’t satiate your cravings for the paranormal, the geriatric ward and civil war wing of the hospital are also highly active.
 This still doesn’t even begin to cover stories of demonic entities and something maybe even freakier called ‘The Creeper,’ as seen on Paranormal Lockdown.

 Anyone with an interest in the paranormal, ghosts or the dark history of mental health treatment should add the Trans-Allegheny Lunatic Asylum to their haunted location bucket list.
 Now a recognized landmark, the asylum is open to the public for tours varying in nature.

 For those interested in the building’s heritage, look at taking a historic, criminally insane, cemetery + farm, photography or VIP tour.
-You can find more information on these tours here.
 For those interested in the haunted history of the asylum, look at taking a day/nighttime paranormal or flashlight tour.
 For those a little more adventurous look to book an overnight ghost hunt.
-You can find more information on these tours here.

 Thanks for reading.
 If you’re interested in visiting other creepy abandoned locations, check out my blog on the Old Abandoned Los Angeles Zoo.